nuggit-dev/backend/docs/api.md

 **Example response**

-Returns an empty response with `200 OK` HTTP response code.
+Returns an empty response with `200 OK` HTTP status code.
 If the repository `name` doesn't exist, this call returns an error.